textlint/textlint/docs/rule-advanced.md

         },
         // multiple hit items in a line
         {
-            text: `This is a pen.This is not a pen.`,
+            text: "This is a pen.This is not a pen.",
             options: {
                 max: 3
             },